Post

 This post continues from Part 1, so if you haven’t read it yet, I recommend reading the previous post first.

-Configure using CDI (Container Device Interface).
+Configure it using CDI (Container Device Interface).

 1